marco2501/LoLUpdater/README.md

 Installation
 ============

-All files go to LoL folder (example: "League of legends" folder for regular LoL, or the "LoL" folder for Garena.
+All files go to the LoL folder (example: "League of legends" folder for regular LoL, or the "LoL" folder for Garena.

 Run LoLUpdater.exe

 What does it do?
 ================
-Replaces RIOTs "tbb.dll", "Adobe AIR.dll" and "NPSWF32.dll" with newer versions available on the internet (Backs up the DLLs first with an option to restore them later)
+Replaces RIOTs "tbb.dll", "Adobe AIR.dll" and "NPSWF32.dll" (Also CG.dll, CGGL.dll and CGD3D9.dll if you have Nvidia CG installed) with newer versions available on the internet (Backs up the DLLs first with an option to restore them later)

 Option to use Windows "Cleanmanager" to clean up your harddrive